 Ultimately, people buy from people they trust; scale education and scale the trust building.
 If you follow the new sales methodology, you will become a trusted advisor in no time.

 Nobody is getting up at 2 a.m. in a cold sweat, worrying about whether they are talking enough to salespeople.

 Your sales job title should be seen as nearing extinction.
 Think about what is in your email signature, on your business cards, and on your social media accounts.
 There are so many synonyms to be used in lieu of sales that are much more effective than branding yourself as a sales professional.

 The synonym you use should reflect the actual value you add as opposed to the value you are demanding.
 Synonyms include:

 How is your company tackling sales productivity?
 Is your sales strategy meeting your revenue goals?
 Let us know in the Comments below.

-To learn more about sales productivity, the modern buyer’s journey, and how to position yourself and sales teams as leaders, download our eBook, "How South Florida Directors Develop Scalable, Predictable Revenue Growth."
+To learn more about sales productivity, the modern buyer’s journey, and how to position yourself and sales teams as leaders, download our eBook, "3 Revenue Growth Opportunities Your Business May Be Missing."